skellis46/slipbox/improvisation and the threshold of the self.md

 It occurred to me that one of the differences between a sitting meditation and a dancing meditation (like the one KC and I are practicing) is that the presence and persistence of bodily movement constantly undermines or quietens the headiness of being lost in thought.
 That it is more difficult to imagine the head as a centre or location of thinking and consciousness when sensation and awareness is contagiously dispersed throughout the body in motion.

-ties in with those papers re DMN (recently downloaded) and self-processing etc.
+ties in with those papers re DMN and self-processing etc.

 also ties in with below: